-Our studio is fully equipped with top-quality equipment… and we know how to use it!
+Our studio is fully equipped with top-quality gear… and we know how to use it!
 We’re not going to bore you with an endless list of gear, but we do want to highlight the most important details.

 It is vitally important that the sound source we want to record sounds good.
 That is why we are equipped with world-class backline and instruments, all at your disposal.

 - Drums Yamaha Recording Custom.
 Cymbals Zildjian K-Custom Dark.
 Snare Ludwig Black Beauty 14 × 6.5

 - Piano Yamaha U1.
 Organ Hammond A100 (B3) with Leslie 147.
 Electric piano Wurlitzer 200.

 - Amplifiers Fender, Marshall, Vox, Supro, Divided by 13, Ampeg and more

 - Our extensive collection of classic and boutique guitar pedals.
 Tape echoes Fulltone and WEM Copicat.

 Our room was designed from scratch by the prestigious acoustic engineer Imar Sanmartí .
 Its acoustics, from frequency response to reverberation time, are designed to record both an entire group at once and a single instrument.